 Navigating the seas, visiting new places, spending time with rich people, and getting a decent monthly compensation for doing it–cruise ship doesn’t seem like a bad place of work….

 But how can you start working on a ship?
 Where should you apply?
-And what will happen in an interview?
-We will try to answer the questions in this article.
+And what will happen in an interview with the cruise ship company?

 Step by step guide – from your home to cruise ship

 Step 1.
 Visit the web pages of cruise ship companies, apply for the job.

 There are more than ten big cruise ship companies operating around the world, and more than twenty smaller companies.
 All of them have their corporate website, and with some of them, you can apply for a job online.

 Fill the job application, attach your resume, and do it in a right way.
 What is the right way?

 - You are used to spend a lot of time out of home, and you never feel homesick.

 - You do not suffer from seasickness, and actually feel good on the water.

 - You are used to listen to the orders, and do not mind routine and repetitive jobs.